Edmund Dinis

 Dinis was a member of the Massachusetts House of Representatives from 1949 to 1951, the New Bedford City Council from 1952 to 1953, and the Massachusetts State Senate from 1953 to 1957.
 From 1973 to 1979 he was the treasurer of Bristol County, Massachusetts.
-Dinis also served as district attorney for Bristol County from 1973 to 1975.
+Dinis also served as district attorney for the Southern District, including Bristol County, from 1959 to 1971.
 He prosecuted the Chappaquiddick incident involving Senator Ted Kennedy.
-He was defeated for reelection in 1974 by John A. Tierney.
+He was defeated for reelection in 1970 by Philip A. Rollins.
 He was an unsuccessful candidate for the United States House of Representatives seat in Massachusetts's 12th congressional district in 1976, district attorney in 1978 and 1982, the Massachusetts Governor's Council in 1980, and Bristol County Sheriff in 1984.

 Dinis owned radio station WJFD-FM from 1975 until his death on March 14, 2010, in Dartmouth, Massachusetts.